High School All-access Pass

-Mimic Personal Finance uses decision-theory learning to teach students the basic principles of financial literacy in a simple and powerful way.
+Personal Finance Simulation uses decision-theory learning to teach students the basic principles of financial literacy in an effective and straightforward way.

-By letting choices dictate learning outcomes, a differentiated experience is created naturally, students master content, and learn more about themselves and their personal approach to financial matters.
-Mimic Personal Finance helps students learn to analyze their situation, needs, and goals while dealing with real consequences for their choices.
+Stukent's Personal Finance Simulation creates differentiated learning experiences naturally, as students' choices will affect their outcomes.
+Throughout this role-playing simulation, students will master important personal finance principles, learn more about themselves, and develop a personal approach to financial matters.
+The Personal Finance simulation helps students learn to analyze their financial situation, needs, and goals while giving them real consequences for their choices.
 As a result, students learn how to make smart financial decisions throughout their lives.

 How Mimic Personal Finance Works